Honey Bee Facts

 4. The Secret Life of Bees: by Moira Butterfield

-Parents make sure all books are child friendly before reading them to your child/children.
+Parents ensure all books are child-friendly before reading them to their child/children.

 Short story alert:

-Once upon a time there was this tiny little honey bee that loved to fly way up high above the flowers.
+Once upon a time, this tiny little honey bee loved to fly high above the flowers.
 We will call her Swoopy!
-She would swoop down and land ever so lightly on a beautiful flower and get all covered in pollen.
-Once she is done collecting the pollen she flies way up high and swoops down upon another flower.
-When Swoopy lands on the flowers she is collecting pollen.
-Some bees collect both pollen and nectar, but Swoopy just collects pollen.
-Swoopy has to transfer pollen from one plant to another so the bees will be rewarded with nectar.
+She would swoop down, land lightly on a beautiful flower, and get all covered in pollen.
+Once she is done collecting the pollen, she flies way up high and swoops down upon another flower.
+When Swoopy lands on the flowers, she gathers pollen.
+Some bees collect both pollen and nectar, but Swoopy just gathers pollen.
+Swoopy has to transfer pollen from one plant to another to reward the bees with nectar.
 Without pollen or bees like Swoopy, plants would be unable to reproduce.
 Bees like Swoopy are pollinators.
-Swoopy loves to to carry pollen from plant to plant.
+Swoopy loves to carry pollen from plant to plant.
 It is her job to do so.
 She works very hard at what she does.
-Swoopy is a worker bee and she gets the job done.
-When Swoopy has finished collecting enough pollen in her pollen baskets which are located on her hind legs she flies back to her hive and unloads the little balls of pollen she has collected.
+Swoopy is a worker bee, and she gets the job done.
+When Swoopy has finished collecting enough pollen in her baskets on her hind legs, she flies back to her hive and unloads the little balls of pollen she has collected.
 The pollen will feed the bees in the hive.
-Swoopy and the other worker bees make lots of daily trips to flowers to collect pollen and nectar to feed the baby bees and themselves.
+Swoopy and the other worker bees make many daily trips to flowers to collect pollen and nectar to feed the baby bees and themselves.
 THE END! by Mimi Jones

 No comments: